-The MS.AC program consists of ten terms.
+The MS.CSJP program consists of ten terms.
 The typical load is one class (three semester hours) per term.
-To earn the MS.AC degree, students need to complete a total of thirty semester hours of graduate level course work, including CRIM 500, 525, 545 and 550 or 555.
+To earn the MS.CSJP degree, students need to complete a total of thirty semester hours of graduate level coursework.

 The MS.CAA program consists of ten terms.
 The typical load is one class (three semester hours) per term.
 To earn the MS.CAA degree, students need to complete a total of thirty semester hours of coursework.